hpi-swa/trufflesqueak/README.md

 ## Getting Started

 1. Clone or download GraalSqueak.
-2. Download the latest [Oracle Labs JDK][labsjdk] for your platform.
+2. Download the latest [GraalVM][graalvm_download] for your platform.
-3. Ensure your `JAVA_HOME` environment variable is unset or set it to Oracle Labs JDK's home directory.
+3. Ensure your `JAVA_HOME` environment variable is unset or set it to your GraalVM's home directory.
-4. Run [`bin/graalsqueak`][graalsqueak] to build and start GraalSqueak with [mx] using the Oracle Labs JDK.
+4. Run [`bin/graalsqueak`][graalsqueak] to build and start GraalSqueak with [mx] on the GraalVM.
 5. Open a recent [Squeak/Smalltalk image][squeak_downloads] (Squeak-5.2 or later).

 To list all available options, run `bin/graalsqueak -h`.